canonical/snapd/docs/interfaces.md

 ### content

-Can access content from the providing snap from within the consuming snap's filesystem area.
+Can access content from the providing snap from within the consuming snap's read-only filesystem area.

 * Auto-Connect: yes for snaps from same publisher, no otherwise
 * Attributes:
-    * read (slot): read-only paths from providing snap to expose to the consuming snap
+    * read (slot): read-only paths from providing snap to expose to the consuming snap.
-    * write (slot): read-write paths from providing snap to expose to the consuming snap
+    * target (plug): path in consuming snap to find providing snap's files.

-    * target (plug): path in consuming snap to find providing snap's files
+*Note: Paths start from the $SNAP folder. $SNAP_DATA is currently not accessible*

 ### cups-control